Ice Cream as Food

 I know there are better sources of these nutrients than ice cream, but none that are quite as tasty!
 I believe that part of a healthy eating lifestyle is choosing foods that you really enjoy that are also healthy for you.
 Ice cream certainly satisfies the first requirement and, though marginally, may satisfy the second.

 Having said that, I am careful about what kind of ice cream I choose and also, make sure that it is an occasional treat, eaten in appropriate portion sizes, and not a regular habit.
-The sugar and saturated fat content are what make it a "dessert" and although it is super tasting, it is not, in my opinion, a "superfood!"
+The sugar and fat content are what make it a "dessert" and although it is super tasting, it is not, in my opinion, a "superfood!"

-Recently, we purchased a "Yonanas" machine which uses frozen bananas and other fruits to make a soft-serve type dessert that is supposed to mimic soft-serve ice cream.
+A while ago, we purchased a "Yonanas" machine which uses frozen bananas and other fruits to make a soft-serve type dessert that is supposed to mimic soft-serve ice cream.
 For real ice cream connoisseurs, this will not be the same.
 However, it may be useful as a way to cut down on ice cream consumption with a healthier replacement.

 Here are some tips for choosing and consuming ice cream as food: